Notice

 Thanet District Council, Margate

 Thanet District Council has been awarded £1,410,000 to support the decarbonisation of four public buildings: Thanet Gateway, Ramsgate Leisure Centre, Hartsdown Leisure Centre, and the Kent Innovation Centre.
-All buildings will be equipped with air source heat pumps, and energy efficiency upgrades will include the installation of new glazing and insulation.
+All buildings will be equipped with air source heat pumps, and energy efficient upgrades will include the installation of new glazing and insulation.

-The Avenue Special Needs Academy Trust, Reading The Avenue Special Needs Academy Trust has been awarded £683,976 to decarbonise The Avenue Special Needs School in Reading.
+The Avenue Special Needs Academy Trust has been awarded £683,976 to decarbonise The Avenue Special Needs School in Reading.
 The existing gas-fired boiler will be replaced with an air source heat pump.
-The school’s energy efficiency will be improved through draught-proofing, and solar panels will provide renewable energy.
+The school’s energy efficiency will be improved through draught proofing, and solar panels will support renewable energy generation.

 The Forest School Academy Trust, Winnersh